 That’s vital because your Lungs need that moisture to combat all the dryness in the air (offices, air-conditioning, central heating) and in many of our foods (ranging from dried fruit to toast).

 Why not just drink a gallon of water? you ask.

-Answer: because water flushes you out and often isn't absorbed properly.
-You end up peeing lots without retaining what you need.
+Answer: because water flushes you out and often isn’t absorbed properly which then means you end up peeing lots without retaining what you need.

 Clogstoun Congee, on the other hand, is made so that the grain (usually organic, long-grain, white rice) absorbs more and more water.

 When eaten, it gives that water up only slowly, allowing your body to assimilate it properly.

 Instead of being, as it were, sidelined straight to your kidneys, it enters your Liver and is turned into Blood.
 It then does the rounds, feeding and replenishing your body, artery to capillary to vein.

 On its return to the centre it brings along the garbage and what is not excreted returns into the system.
 So, in the form of Blood, it goes to repair and fill out flesh.
 ‘Hydration’!

 This increases the Yin fluids in your body.
 That has a stabilising effect on your Yang energy.
 So you feel calmer, less prone to anxiety, to snacking, to hunger.
 That puts you in better control of your weight and less easily swayed by fads.
 Less Yin deficient!